BV-BRC/p3_genome_annotation/app_specs/GenomeAnnotation.md

-# Application specficiation: GenomeAnnotation
+# Application specfication: GenomeAnnotation

 This is the application specification for service with identifier GenomeAnnotation.

 The backend script implementing the application is [App-GenomeAnnotation](service-scripts/App-GenomeAnnotation.pm).

-This service does the following:

-   Calls genes and functionally annotate input contig set.
+This service performs the following task:   Calls genes and functionally annotate input contig set.

 It takes the following parameters: